NickCraver/nickcraver.github.com/blog/_posts/2017-05-22-https-on-stack-overflow.markdown

 - [**Hundreds** of domains](https://stackexchange.com/sites), at multiple levels (certificates)

 Okay, so why **do** we want HTTPS on our websites?
-Well the data isn't the only thing that needs security.
+Well, the data isn't the only thing that needs security.
 We have moderators, developers, and employees with various levels of access via the web.
 We want to secure their communications with the site.
 We want to secure every user's browsing history.